mehradans92/EGFR/README.md

 ## Summary

 Task: Classifying the potency value (pIC50) for novel compounds targeting Epidermal Growth Factor Receptor (EGFR) kinase. [this notebook](main.ipynb).
 If -log(IC50) > 8, compound is considered active (y=1), otherwise inactive (y=0).
 Where, IC50 represents the compound/substance concentration required for 50% inhibition.
-Dataset is imbalanced (negative: positive  ~4.2).
+Dataset is imbalanced (negative: positive  ~4.2), and total number of compounds is 4635.
 Adding `bias regularizer` to the final layer, or over sampling the minority class did not change the performance much.

 Baseline model: Logistic Regression